 “I love Bearpath Golf & Country Club,” Duininck Golf’s General Manager, Judd Duininck, says.

 “Bearpath is a great property and facility.
 I have been there many times over the years.
-It has been fun to see the improvements to the facility over the years and greatly appreciates being a part of making it a better place for everyone in the long term.”
+It has been fun to see the improvements to the facility over the years and greatly appreciate being a part of making it a better place for everyone in the long term.”

 About Duininck Golf